frozencemetery/framvekst/README.md

 Right now the system is set up to auto-detect sensors (DS18B20, SHT30, and/or AM2315).
 I'm dissatisfied with the AM2315 and may remove that code if it gets in the way.
-It's configured in "nut milk yogurt" configuration - humidity falls where it will, while temperature is kept in a specific range.
-The humidity stuff is all wired up, just not doing anything.
+It also likes having a button.

+The system starts up in "debug" configuration - logging sensors to serial and not controlling temperature/humidity.
+The button can be pressed to go to the next mode (wait for double flash, then it will flash the current value of mode).
+Modes wrap around, and the system begins in debug.
+See beginning of source for more information.

 ## Setup